Get a better understanding of the lookback period and deposit schedules for IRS Form 941 in this article. Learn more here!

 There are two deposit schedules: monthly and semiweekly.

 An employer is a monthly schedule depositor if they reported $50,000 or less in taxes during the lookback period.
 In general, monthly deposits of employment taxes are due by the 15th of the following month.
 For example, taxes on January payments are due February 15.
 Deposit dates are not to be confused with form filing dates (which are generally the last day of the month following the end of a quarter).

 An employer is a semiweekly schedule depositor if they reported more than $50,000 in taxes during the lookback period.
 Deposits of employee taxes are due based on the following schedule:

 Whether you are a monthly schedule depositor or a semiweekly schedule depositor, if you accumulate $100,000 or more in taxes on any day during a deposit period, you must deposit the tax by the next business day.
 This is called the $100,000 Next-Day Deposit Rule, and if it happens, an employer becomes a semiweekly depositor for at least the rest of the calendar year and the following calendar year.

 If the due date for a deposit falls on the weekend or a legal holiday, the deposit is due the next business day.
 A statewide holiday does not delay the due date.

-Keep in mind, for an employer’s deposit to be considered on time, they must schedule the deposit using the Electronic Federal Tax Payment System (EFTPS) by 8 p.m.
+Lastly, for an employer’s deposit to be considered on time, they must schedule the deposit using the Electronic Federal Tax Payment System (EFTPS) by 8 p.m.
 Eastern Standard Time the day before the due date.
 If the employer fails to do so, they can arrange for their financial institution to make a same-day wire payment on their behalf.
-Additionally, if the employer is does not want to use the EFTPS in general, they can arrange for their tax professional, financial institution, payroll service, or another trusted third party to make electronic deposits on their behalf.
+Additionally, if the employer does not want to use the EFTPS in general, they can arrange for their tax professional, financial institution, payroll service, or another trusted third party to make electronic deposits on their behalf.